msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 An example of such a reply is `hit=1\&sink=D`.

 If the fire message includes coordinates that are out of bounds, the response will be `HTTP Not Found`.
-If the fire message includes coordinates that have been already fired opon, the response will be `HTTP GONE`.
+If the fire message includes coordinates that have been already fired opon, the response will be `HTTP Gone`.
 Finally, if the fire message is not formatted correctly, the response will be `HTTP Bad Request`.
 For your reference here's a [link](\href{https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to the different HTTP response status codes.